 University of Colorado grad student Chris Chatham writes about cognitive neuroscience, comparative psychology, psychometrics and artificial intelligence in his blog.
 The subjects could be daunting to casual readers, but Chatham manages to explain research and findings well enough to make connecting dots seem more like science and less like mind reading.

 The appeal of topics such as the "Diebold Effect" in demographic analysis and statistics will be obvious to people following subjects like politics and economics, which seem to be everyone's main concern these days.
 Cognitive factors bearing on accurate prediction of trends and events is important information in a wide range of disciplines, so Chatham's subject matter should have wide appeal.

-art blogging business cars design dogs education entertainment fashion finance fitness food football gadgets gardening gossip health humor internet internet marketing investing jewelry lifestyle marketing money music news parenting personal personal finance photography politics real estate relationships reviews science search seo shopping soccer software sports technology travel web 2.0 web design weight loss women wordpress writing
+art beauty blogging business design dogs education entertainment entrepreneur fashion finance fitness food football gadgets gardening gossip health humor internet internet marketing investing jewelry lifestyle marketing money music news parenting personal personal finance photography politics real estate relationships reviews science seo shopping soccer software sports technology travel web 2.0 web design weight loss women wordpress writing